suasuasuasuasua/cs-tips/setup/README.md

 Mac users, [continue this way](#done); Windows users, read the next section.

 ### VSCode for Windows Users

+Don't worry that my VSCode looks different than yours.
+I customized mine with themes to make it stand out and expressive of me.

 1. The last thing that Windows users need to do is go to the Extensions tab, then download the Remote - WSL extension.